andysalerno/andysalerno_src/content/posts/toygrep_1.md

 }
 ```

-We read the whole file into memory, make an iterator over its lines, and try the regex pattern against each one.
+We read the whole file into memory(!!), make an iterator over its lines, and try the regex pattern against each one.

 So, how does this barely-functional, "hello-world" grep perform?